Leonid Schneider: Career

 Since 2015 he has worked as a freelance science journalist and cartoonist, and he has become known for his blog For Better Science that covers research integrity and ethics, especially in the biomedical sciences.
 In 2020 his blog published an article by Elisabeth Bik and three co-authors that revealed the existence of a Chinese "paper mill" believed to be responsible for over 1,300 fraudulent papers by Chinese authors.

+He is an active member of the Green party in Germany (Grünen) and has been involved in the recent political campaign as well as writing a scolding letter about the interview of a local CDU party chair in Erlensee Germany.

 Legal problems

 Schneider has occasionally been sued over his blog posts; for example by a German scientist couple, in connection with the scandal around Paolo Macchiarini.
-More recently, he has been involved in legal disputes brought by Didier Raoult and Jan van Deursen.
+More recently, he has been involved in legal disputes brought by Didier Raoult, Jan van Deursen and Gabrio Bassotti.